akwey/EchoPrep_ai_mock_interview/README.md

 - **Vapi AI** for realistic voice-based interview simulations
 - **Google Gemini** for AI-driven feedback and performance analysis

-EcoPrep delivers a **smooth, responsive, and intuitive experience** for candidates looking to improve their interview readiness.
+EchoPrep delivers a **smooth, responsive, and intuitive experience** for candidates looking to improve their interview readiness.

 ---